 At this point, you will hear no sound from any of your Mac’s applications, but don’t worry.

 - Go to the QuickTime Player application; choose File/New Screen Recording.

-Click on the red record button.
+- Click on the Options menu.

 - Go to the application that was set to play the video; press play (hopefully you queued up the video to play at least 5 seconds before the area you wanted to capture – this will usually give time for the application to hide any playback controls which might be distracting).